Monifactory/ExtendedCrafting/README.md

 # Extended Crafting: Unofficial

 Adds some new ways to craft items, as well as extra crafting items and utilities.
-Forked for use in Monifactory.
+Originally forked for use in Monifactory.
 "What if we tried more tables?"

 ## Download